kangwu123/Cybersoft_BC90-Movie-Booking_Group_09-Khang-Tan/README.md

 A web-based movie ticket booking application that allows users to browse movies, view showtimes, book tickets, and manage accounts.
 This project is developed as part of the **Cybersoft Front-End React BC90 Capstone**.

+If Any Problem for Web Page related Cache Browser or anything wrong just clear cache History Browser & F5 refresh page

 ---

 ## 👥 Team Members